kakhahmed/Udacity_Nanodegree_Data_Engineering/Data_Warehouse/README.md

 * `etl.py`: It is main ETL module.
 It copies all the staging tables to insert values in the fact and dimension tables.

-Then there is the `requirements.txt` that contains the required packages for this project.

-For configuring the AWS resources. `dwh.cfg` is used.
+For the dependencies `requirements.txt` contains the required packages for this project and for configuring the AWS resources, `dwh.cfg` is used and missing values needs to be editied.

 ## How to run Song Play ETL